I Have Nothing: Background and recording

 The lyrics in the song were inspired by Linda Thompson's romance with American singer Elvis Presley.

 In April 1991, Houston announced that she was to begin filming her first movie, The Bodyguard, with Kevin Costner as co-star.
 After her I'm Your Baby Tonight World Tour wrapped up in October of the year, producers of the film — including Costner himself — set the date for principal photography on November 25, 1991.
 Initially, the romance thriller featured no music, which concerned Houston's label head, Clive Davis, who sent a letter to Costner and the film's director Mick Jackson, addressing them of how Houston's character, singing diva Rachel Marron, needed a bodyguard with minimal music.
 Costner agreed with Davis' concern and, through Warner Bros.
 Pictures, Houston eventually signed a deal to record content for the film's soundtrack in which she would earn royalties.
 Houston, along with Davis, would serve as executive producer on the album.

-Houston agreed to record six songs, of which, four would be prominently featured in scenes from the film that would then feature Houston's character performing the songs.
+Houston agreed to record six songs, of which, five would be prominently featured in scenes from the film that would then feature Houston's character performing the songs.
 After recording her composition, the hard rock number "Queen of the Night" with producers Kenneth "Babyface" Edmonds and Antonio "L.A."
-Reid on November 9, 1991; Houston headed to Encore Studios in Burbank, California three days later on November 12 to begin working with record producer David Foster on two songs, marking the first time in her career that Houston worked with Foster.
-Since Houston had recently suffered from a cold at the time, producer and artist agreed on recording two of the songs that had been submitted for the film and its accompanying soundtrack — "Run to You" and "I Have Nothing".
-Two takes of the former song were recorded first before they recorded "I Have Nothing".
-Prior to recording, Houston was concerned about the song's pitch, complaining to Foster that she "couldn't hit the note" and asked if he could drop the pitch down to a lower key.
-However, Foster told her he wouldn't be able to, due to the fact keyboards at the time didn't have chord progression edits.
-Houston reportedly sipped green herbal tea before laying down her vocal, which was recorded in a single take, according to Foster.
-Foster was inspired by Janis Joplin's "Piece of My Heart" to compose the song.
+Reid on November 9, 1991; Houston headed to Encore Studios in Burbank, California three days later on November 12 to begin working with record producer David Foster on "I Have Nothing", the first of three songs Foster and Houston worked on together.

+According to the producer, who was handpicked by Houston and Kevin Costner to be one of the producers on the soundtrack, the singer didn't need any vocal warmup after going over the song, though she initially was concerned about the song's pitch, complaining to Foster that she "couldn't hit the note" and asked if he could drop the pitch down to a lower key.
+However, Foster told her he wouldn't be able to change the pitch, due to the fact that keyboards at the time didn't have chord progression edits.
+Afterwards, Houston reportedly sipped green herbal tea before laying down her vocal.